mmsteelee/CloudComputing/Project3/OpenStack/README-PA3.txt

 syntactic errors, port misalignments, etc. for deploying 5 kafka pods that could connect to the zookeeper and couchdb pods

-we are still getting an image pull error when trying to run the consumer job deployment, that code will also be submitted for review/advice here.
-We think it's a matter of
+we are still getting an image pull error when trying to run the consumer job deployment, that code will also be submitted for review/advice here, and follow up on monday

+Teamwork:
+Matt: writing playbooks for automated k8 initialization, worker join, and master tainting
+Austin: troubleshooting the playbooks on the vagrant vm provision. troubleshooting manual pod deployments on VMs
+Brett: